citusdata/citus_docs/develop/migration_mt_django.rst

   from django_multitenant.mixins import *

-Then your models should be changed to have the new manager and inheritance.
-As we are using Mixins, your models and managers can also inherits from other mixins you might have been using previously.
-It is for example compatible with using :code:`django.contrib.gis.db` models.
+Previously our example models inherited from just models.Model, but now we need to change them to also inherit from TenantModelMixin.
+The models in real projects may inherit from other mixins too like ``django.contrib.gis.db``, which is fine.

-You will also, at this point introduce the tenant_id, to define which column is the distribution column.
+You will also, at this point, introduce the tenant_id to define which column is the distribution column.

 .. code-block:: python